-So, if $|Z{cal}| \ge 1.96$ then reject H0 at 5% level of significance and conclude that
+So, if $|Z{cal}| \ge 1.96$ then reject $H_0$ at 5% level of significance and conclude that the sample is not random

 < 1.96 then accept H0 at 5% level of significance

 Example-1: A researcher wants to know whether there is any pattern in arrival at the entrance of the shopping mall in terms of males and females or simply such arrivals are random.
 One day he stationed himself at the main entrance and recorded the arrival of Men (M) and Women (W) of first 40 shoppers and noted the following sequence.